 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to eptifibatide, or if you have a bleeding disorder, or severe uncontrolled high blood pressure.
-You should not use eptifibatide if you have had a stroke or abnormal bleeding in the past 30 days, major surgery or trauma in the past 6 weeks, or if you are on kidney dialysis.
+You should not receive this medicine if you have had an allergic reaction to eptifibatide, or if you have active bleeding or severe, uncontrolled high blood pressure.
+You should not receive this medicine if you have had a history of bleeding diathesis (excessive bleeding problem), hemorrhagic stroke, a stroke or abnormal bleeding in the past 30 days, major surgery or trauma in the past 6 weeks, or if you are on dialysis.

 How to Use This Medicine

 - A doctor or other trained health professional will give you this medicine.
 This medicine is given through a needle placed into one of your veins.

 - You may also receive other medicines to help prevent harmful blood clots from forming, such as aspirin or heparin.